Super Eagles star gifts wife expensive Mercedes-Benz car after childbirth, video

 To mark the special occasion, Olayinka gifted his wife a lavish Mercedes-Benz GLE 450 as a ‘push gift’.

-The luxury mid-size SUV combines performance and elegance, boasting a 3.0L inline-6 turbo engine with EQ Boost mild hybrid technology, producing 375 horsepower and 369 lb-ft of torque.
+The luxury mid-size SUV combines performance and elegance, boasting a 3.0L inline-6 turbocharged engine with EQ Boost mild-hybrid technology, producing 375 horsepower and 369 lb-ft of torque.

 It also features 4MATIC all-wheel drive, a 9G-TRONIC 9-speed transmission, and accelerates from 0-60 mph in roughly 4.5-5.5 seconds.